 Their focus on accuracy reduces errors and ensures seamless workflow integration for CPAs.

-They also handle tasks like filing, document scanning, and keeping records compliant with regulations, whether working in-office or remotely.
+They also handle tasks like filing, document scanning, and keeping records compliant with regulations, whether working in the office or remotely.

-Project coordination often plays a role in handling these responsibilities, as they juggle various administrative priorities efficiently.
+Project coordination often plays a role in handling this executive assistant for CPA firms’ responsibilities, as they juggle various administrative priorities efficiently.

 Managing these detail-oriented tasks helps CPAs concentrate on more critical aspects of financial analysis or client consultations.